Leeonleee/obsidian-vault/Models of Computation/Regular Expressions.md

 Some places uses $+$ or $\cup$ instead of $|$

 # Languages that are specified using regexes
-- Regexes can be used to specify keywords and identifiers in p
+Regexes can be used to specify keywords and identifiers in programming languages
+- Set of identifiers in Python
+- Signed and unsigned integers
+- Hexadecimal numbers prefixed with '0x'
+For specifier expressions and statements, we will need a more powerful model ([context-free grammars](<Context-free Grammars>))